Cash flow forecasting: Methods

 A common approach here is to build a spreadsheet, typically in Excel, showing cash coming in from all sources out to at least 90 days, and all cash going out for the same period; any shortfall or mismatch can then be addressed, with e.g. a bridge loan or via increased collections activity.

 For short term cash flow forecasting there are also a number of AI driven low cost software applications available.

 Applying the "spreadsheet approach" requires that the quantity and timings of receipts of cash from sales are reasonably accurate, which in turn requires judgement honed by experience of the industry concerned, because it is rare for cash receipts to match sales forecasts exactly, and it is also rare for customers all to pay on time.
-(These principles remain constant whether the cash flow forecasting is done on a spreadsheet or on paper or on some other IT system.)
-Relatedly, it is noted that when using theoretical methods in cash flow forecasting for managing a business - i.e. using financial accounting as opposed to management accounting standards - non-cash items may be included in the cashflow, skewing the result.
+(These principles remain constant whether the cash flow forecasting is done on a spreadsheet or on paper or on some other IT system.) correspondingly, it is noted that when using theoretical methods in cash flow forecasting for managing a business - i.e. using financial accounting as opposed to management accounting standards - non-cash items may be included in the cashflow, skewing the result.

-One observation, re the commercial tools available is that while these can offer automation and predictive capabilities, there are limitations to their accuracy, especially in areas that involve human behaviour or subjective factors.
+One observation, with the commercial tools available is that while these can offer automation and predictive capabilities, there are limitations to their accuracy, especially in areas that involve human behaviour or subjective factors.
 For instance, predicting when customers will pay their bills accurately can be challenging due to various factors that influence payment behaviour.
 AI tools heavily rely on historical patterns and predefined rules, which may not always capture the complexities of real-world situations accurately.

 Moreover, AI tools may lack the flexibility and customization options provided by Excel, as they are typically designed to work within predefined frameworks and may not easily adapt to unique business requirements.